|The Frankfurt-Tipp rating:|

 |Production country:||USA 2013|

-On the other hand, there is the great passion that can be heard in the actors interviewed, but especially in the great directors, and which is accompanied by excerpts from numerous film classics in the split-screen process.
-And it quickly becomes clear that the many wonderful sides of cinema cannot exist without the mercilessly commercial industry behind the curtain and that it is responsible not only for a lot of fast-moving garbage, but also for many timeless works of art.
+But on the other side is the great passion that can be heard from the actors interviewed, but especially from the directorial greats, and which is underscored in split-screen proceedings by clips from numerous classic films.
+And it quickly becomes clear that the many wonderful aspects of cinema cannot exist without the mercilessly commercial industry behind the curtain, and that this industry is responsible not only for a lot of fast-moving rubbish, but also for many timeless works of art.

 An article by Frankfurt-Tipp